Faculty of Public Health: Membership

-Education and Training
+Training

 The Faculty of Public Health (FPH) is responsible for overseeing the quality of training and professional development of public health consultants in the UK.
 They set and maintain the professional standards in the discipline.

-Policy and Advocacy
+Advocacy

 The Faculty of Public Health works to improve the public’s health and wellbeing by working collaboratively with their 4,000 members to encourage them to share, discuss, and develop various projects and elements of policy and best practice.

 Much of the Faculty's policy work is guided by their Special Interest Groups that are overseen by their policy committees.

 Affiliations

 FPH is a registered charity and an official supporting organisation of HIFA2015 (Healthcare Information For All by 2015).